-Is the open-plan office a thing of the past?
+Is the open office a thing of the past?
 How can verbal communication be the main reason for its existence and simultaneously its biggest acoustic problem?
-We give you the answers and the solutions in this series on acoustic design of open-plan offices.
-In this Design Dive 2 part series, we, as always, bring you both the context, acoustic theory and practical tips to design good acoustics for a given room type.
+We give you the answers and the solutions in this series on acoustic design of open offices.
+In this three-part Design Dive series, we, as always, bring you both the context, acoustic theory and practical tips to design good acoustics for a given room type.
 In terms of office buildings, we have already covered rooms for videoconferencing here.

 When we look at “hard” measures of productivity during lockdowns the data is not very consistent.
 Unsurprisingly, specific professions seem to be particularly suited to this type of work while others vary from unsuited to simply tipping towards dysfunction under the new conditions.